zotonic/zotonic/doc/developer-guide/upgrading.rst

 Binaries for request variables ..............................

 If you request an argument with ``z_context:get_q/2`` and related functions then you might need to adapt some code.
-If the you request the query argument using an *atom* or *binary* then the argument will be returned as a *binary*.
-If you request using a *string* then the result will be a string, this is for backwards compatibility.
+Requesting a query argument using an *atom* or *binary* will return a *binary*.
+Requesting with a *string* returns a string, this is for backwards compatibility.
 The function ``get_q_all`` will return all arguments as binaries.

 In short: